For business leaders

 - ×Infinite URL depth with no crawl limits

-- ×Allowing both /shoes?color=red and /shoes?color=red
+- ×Allowing /shoes?color=red and /shoes?clr=red for the same filter

 - ×Encoding the same filter in multiple URL formats